Axosoft/moby-git/chapter/002-carpet-bag.md

 projections, because from hard, remorseless service the soles of my boots were in a most miserable plight.
 Too expensive and jolly, again thought I, pausing one moment to watch the broad glare in the street, and hear the sounds of the tinkling glasses within.
-But go on, Ishmael, said I at last; don’t you hear? get away from before the door; your patched boots are stopping the way.
+But go on, dude, said I at last; don’t you hear? get away from before the door; your patched boots are stopping the way.
 So on I went.
 I now by instinct followed the streets that took me waterward, for there, doubtless, were the cheapest, if not the cheeriest inns.